UncBlaq/capstone_movie_listing/README.md

 To interact with the API:

 Explore the Deployed API:
-Visit the deployed API here (Replace with your Render link).
+Visit the deployed API here => https://capstone-movie-listing-2.onrender.com/docs#/.
 API Documentation:
-Access Swagger documentation directly at /docs (e.g., https://your-app-url/docs).
+Access Swagger documentation directly at https://capstone-movie-listing-2.onrender.com/docs#/.
 Authentication Flow:
 Register a new user
 Log in to receive a JWT token